 Illinois Supreme Court Rule 341 gives very specific directions for how the appellant's opening brief is to be written.
-To understand directions, consider the following example, a single issue, slip-and-fall-case.
+To understand those directions, consider the following example, a single issue, slip-and-fall-case.
 John Doe slipped and fell on ice in the parking lot of X Hardware and broke his arm.
 He sued X Hardware, and summary judgment was granted in X Hardware's favor on the ground that landowners have no duty to remove natural accumulations of ice or snow from their property (which is the general rule in Illinois).
 Doe appealed because his theory was that the ice was not a natural accumulation but, rather, was caused when snow, melted by the traffic of X Hardware's customers, turned to ice and then formed into ruts and ridges.
-Doe's appellant's brief might look like Exhibit a.
-Form of Briefs.
-The brief must be submitted in black text on white 8 1⁄2 by 11 inch paper and must have page numbers in the bottom margin.
-Ill.
-S. Ct.
-R. 341(a).
-The text must be double-spaced, but headings can be single-spaced.
-Ill.
-S. Ct.
-R. 341(a).
-Under e-file standards, the first page of the document should have a twoinch margin on the top.
-All other margins in the document should be one inch on all sides. http://efile.illinoiscourts.gov/docu ments/eFileIL Digital-Media-Standards.pdf; see also Ill.
-S. Ct.
-R. 341(a) (setting forth the margins required for paper briefs).
-Additionally, 12-point font (type size) must be used in the text and footnotes.
-Footnotes. which are discouraged. may be single-spaced.
-Moreover, lengthy quotations are disfavored.
-Ill.
-S. Ct.
-R. 341(a).
+Doe's appellant's brief might look like Exhibit 28.